csci338/fall2025/pages/_assignments/lab03.md

 * Chapter 3, sections 1, 2, 3, 6

 ## What to Submit
+Before you submit, make sure that you have completed the following:

+{:.checkbox-list}
+* You have created and pushed a new repo called `lab03-exercises` to your GitHub account.
+* Within the `lab03-exercises` repo, you have two branches: `main` and `one-set`
+* The `main` branch has nested loop implementations of a "find duplicates" function/method in both Java and Python.
+* The `one-set` branch has dictionary (or hashmap) implementations of a "find duplicates" function/method in both Java and Python.
+* You have answered all of the questions in your `answers.md` file.
-Commit your `answers.md` to your branch in the `class-exercises-fall2025` repository and make a pull request.
-Include some markdown and a screenshot (or some other pic) in your Github description.
-Then paste a link to your pull request in the Moodle.
-Make sure that Sarah has been added as a collaborator on your version of the `class-exercises-fall2025` repo (`svanwart`).
+* You have committed your `answers.md` to your branch in the `class-exercises-fall2025` repository and make a pull request that points to **your** main branch.
+* Then paste a link to your pull request in the Moodle.